apisearch-io/docs/src/content/api-client/model.md

 * `suggest` - An array of strings where each item can propose suggestions for searching time.
 Strings wont be decomposed neither.
 By default, an empty array is used.
-* `Coordinate` - An Item can be geolocated in space, so an instance of Coordinate can be injected here.
+* `coordinate` - An Item can be geo located in space, so an instance of Coordinate can be injected here.
 This value is not required.
+* `score` - The score for an item inside a Result

 Let's see an example of an item.